AMMHasan/command-line-genomics/index.md

 It's worth mentioning that the mutations found here are the variants found when compared to the reference genome, not only somatic mutations.
 The output will be given in `.vcf` format.
 Detection of meaningful somatic mutations are out of the scope of this workshop -

 ```
+# You are now in "/data" directory
 cd ./ref_genome
+# You are now in "/data/ref_genome" directory
 samtools faidx chrX.fa
 cd ..
+# You are now in "/data" directory
 platypus callVariants -o /data/result/vatiants.vcf --refFile /data/ref_genome/chrX.fa --bamFiles /data/result/deduped_sample.bam
 ```
 ## 10. Visualisation of mutations